Structs

 This struct encodes the path to an operation on a remote resource or a collection.
 It uses generics and phantom-types to encode the

-it relates to, the response type — a collection or single resource — and the HTTP method.It can then be passed to the
+Resourceit relates to, the response type — a collection or single resource — and the HTTP method.It can then be passed to the

-type, which will execute the encoded operation.Here is an example of a path for deleting a record:
+callfunction on theServicetype, which will execute the encoded operation.Here is an example of a path for deleting a record:

-Note: In general usage, you should not need to construct an instance of this type.
+let path = Path<User, SingularPath, DELETE>(path: "user/1")Note: In general usage, you should not need to construct an instance of this type.
 Instead they are generated by functions defined on

-See moreResource
+See moreResource.Declaration

 Swift

-public struct Path<R: Resource, Path, Method>
+public struct Path<R: Resource, Path, Method> -

 This struct encodes the partial path to an operation on a remote resource or a collection.
 It has the same semantics as

-— encoding method etc. — but cannot be used to make a request.
-Instead it has to be appended to aPath
+Path— encoding method etc. — but cannot be used to make a request.
+Instead it has to be appended to aPath.Imagine we have a hierarchy like this:

-operator.Note: In general usage, you should not need to construct an instance of this type.
+/groups/{group_id}/users/{user_id}.
+We don’t want to allow a path like/users/1to be used to make a request.
+So we encode it as aChildPath.
+We would turn it into a qualified path using the/(_:_:)operator.Note: In general usage, you should not need to construct an instance of this type.
 Instead they are generated by functions defined on

-See moreResource
+See moreResource.Declaration

 Swift